7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 ### Checking `distage-core` apps

-While Role-based applications can be checked out of the box, applications assembled directly by `distage.Injector` APIs need to implement the @scaladoc[CheckableApp](izumi.distage.framework.CheckableApp) interface to provide all the data necessary for the checks.
+`distage-framework`'s Role-based applications are checkable out of the box, but applications assembled directly via `distage-core`'s `distage.Injector` APIs must implement the @scaladoc[CheckableApp](izumi.distage.framework.CheckableApp) trait to provide all the data necessary for the checks.
+You may use @scaladoc[CoreCheckableAppSimple](izumi.distage.framework.CoreCheckableAppSimple) implementation for applications definable by a single collection of modules.

 ### Low-Level APIs

 @scaladoc[PlanCheckMaterializer](izumi.distage.framework.PlanCheckMaterializer),
 @scaladoc[ForcedRecompilationToken](izumi.distage.plugins.ForcedRecompilationToken) and
-@scaladoc[PlanCheck.runtime](izumi.distage.framework.PlanCheck$$runtime$) provide the low-level APIs for invoking `distage`'s compile-time checks, they can be used to wrap the capability in other APIs or implement similar functionality. @scaladoc[PlanVerifier](izumi.distage.planning.solver.PlanVerifier) hosts the multi-graph traversal doing the actual checking and can be invoked at runtime / in macro, additionally it can also be invoked using `Injector().assert` method.
+@scaladoc[PlanCheck.runtime](izumi.distage.framework.PlanCheck$$runtime$) provide the low-level APIs behind `distage` compile-time checks, they can be used to wrap the capability in other APIs or implement similar functionality.

+@scaladoc[PlanVerifier](izumi.distage.planning.solver.PlanVerifier) hosts the multi-graph traversal doing the actual checking and can be invoked at runtime or in macro.
+It can also be invoked using `Injector#assert` and `Injector#verify` methods.

 ### Scala 2.12

-If on Scala `2.12` you're getting errors such as
+If you're using Scala `2.12` and get compilation errors such as

 ```scalak
 [error]  type mismatch;